How to Choose a Microphone | EVERYTHING YOU SHOULD KNOW!!

 XLR

-An XLR mic simply uses an XLR cable and must be plugged into an Audio Interface, Mixer, Preamp, etc. For beginners that are looking to get their feet wet, I would recommend an Audio Interface to start.
-Related: What does an Audio Interface Do?
+For beginners who are looking to get their feet wet, I would recommend an Audio Interface to start.

 Let’s discuss quickly what an Interface can do.
 Something like my Focusrite Scarlett 2i2 can: